eksctl-io/eksctl/docs/proposal-001_add-ons.md

 ### Parameters

-A way to define parameters in a portable way will be required for optimal user (and/or add-on author) exprience.
+A way to define parameters in a portable way will be required for optimal user (and/or add-on author) experience.

-At add-on management layer, there following key asepects of paramters:
+At add-on management layer, there following key aspects of parameters:

 - parameters are a map of strings to a value of a primitive type
 - initial set of primitive types - `bool`, `number` and `string`
-- non-primive types (`object` and `array`) are initially out of scope (yet could probaly be handled at underlying provider level)
+- non-primive types (`object` and `array`) are initially out of scope (yet could probably be handled at underlying provider level)
 - a parameter may be either optional with a default value or non-optional without a default value

 #### How would this map to different providers?

-Helm values are essentially `map[string]interface{}`, which implies there is no type information or required params, and default values are defind inside a chart.
+Helm values are essentially `map[string]interface{}`, which implies there is no type information or required params, and default values are defined inside a chart.
 The management layer could take care of the concerns above and pass an appropriate set of value.

 Ksonnet – TBD

-With kustomize, there are no params, but they can be intoroduced with auto-generate ConfigMap and `vars` stanza.
-So potentially is should be doable, given underlying add-on base layer was written with paramers in mind, otherwise kustomizations would be required as another layer where params are referenced.
+With kustomize, there are no params, but they can be introduced with auto-generate ConfigMap and `vars` stanza.
+So potentially is should be doable, given underlying add-on base layer was written with parameters in mind, otherwise kustomizations would be required as another layer where params are referenced.

 #### Alternatives